ameerwasi001/Imperal/README.md

 ```
 fun add: a, b -> a+b
 ```
-and not to mention that you an have both of these forms as simple variables
+and not to mention that you have both of these forms as simple variables
 ```
 add = fun: a, b {
   return a+b